blurridge/CryptoHub/README.md

 ## Stay in touch

-If you have any questions, suggestions, need further assistance, or would like to avail of Accred for your organization, feel free to reach out to me.
+If you have any questions, suggestions, need further assistance, feel free to reach out to me.
 I'm always happy to help!

 - Email: [zachriane01@gmail.com](mailto:zachriane01@gmail.com)
 - GitHub: [@blurridge](https://github.com/blurridge)